amitmse/in_Python_/Neural Network/README.md

 -------------------------------------------------------------------------------------------------------------

+ ## Cost function :

+	It tried to quantify the error factor of neural network.
+It calculates how well the neural network is performing based on the actual vs predicted value.
+Error factor = Predicted – Actual.

 ## Types of Gradient Descent:
 	1. Batch Gradient Descent:
 		It uses a complete dataset available to compute the gradient of the cost function hence and it's